Rank Optimization for MIMO Channel with RIS: Simulation and Measurement: Numerical Simulation

 We also evaluate the achievable rate of the ZF receiver and compare it with the upper bound as $\alpha$ increases, while considering varying numbers of unit cells.
 As shown in Fig. \ref{Acharesult}, when $N = $ 16, the achievable rate of the ZF receiver increases first and then decreases.
-The upward trend is attributed to the improvement of the effective rank of MIMO channel $\mathbf{H}$.
+The upward trend is mainly attributed to the improvement of the effective rank of MIMO channel $\mathbf{H}$.
 The subsequent downward trend occurs due to the limited number of unit cells, as the gain provided by the RIS-assisted channel is insufficient to compensate for the losses in the non-RIS-assisted channel.
 Thus, when power ratio $\alpha$ of the RIS-assisted channel $\mathbf{H}_{\mathrm{rx}}^{\mathrm{ris}}\mathbf{\Gamma}\mathbf{H}_{\mathrm{ris}}^{\mathrm{tx}}$ in the channel $\mathbf{H}$ increases, the corresponding achievable rate actually decreases.
 However, when the RIS consists of more unit cells, i.e., $N =$ 32 or 64, the RIS-assisted channel has higher gains.
 As a result, the achievable rate of the ZF receiver continues to increase.
 Increasing $N$ enhances the achievable rate of the ZF receiver.
 This effect becomes more pronounced with larger $\alpha$.

 Additionally, it can be observed that as the power ratio $\alpha$ increases, the effective rank of the 2$\times$2 MIMO channel $\mathbf{H}$ approaches the upper limit of 2 in the right region indicated by the black dashed line in Fig. \ref{Erankresult}.
 This result implies that the two subchannels of $\mathbf{H}$ are orthogonal to each other.
 Meanwhile, the achievable rate of the simple ZF receiver approaches the upper bound, as shown in Fig. \ref{Acharesult}.
-Leveraging the RIS to optimize the effective rank of the MIMO channel, we can enhance the MIMO channel itself, simplify the receiver algorithm, and ultimately improve the overall performance of the system.
+However, for the system assisted by the RIS configured with random phase, the effective rank of the corresponding MIMO channel doesn't approach the upper limit.
+Consequently, the achievable rate of the simple ZF receiver falls far short of the upper bound.
+Leveraging the well-configured RIS to optimize the effective rank of the MIMO channel, we can enhance the MIMO channel itself, simplify the receiver algorithm, and ultimately improve the overall performance of the system.